eavictor/docker_mariadb_galera_cluster/README.rst

 - NOTE 1 : I recommend run as foreground on Step 5 First Run, then run as background on Step 5 Second Run.

 - NOTE 2 : you can find container name in ``yml`` file, value of ``container_name`` is the container name we defined.
-Or you can execute below command to retrieve all containers information.
+Or you can execute below command to retrieve container names.

 .. code-block:: bash